luicer/luicer.github.io/_posts/2024-02-26-Flashlight-Driver-Lineal-eng.md

 In order to obtain the driver efficiency, measurements have been taken by varying the input voltage between 2.9 V and 4.2 V, measuring both the input voltage and current, as well as the output voltage and current.

-The efficiency as a function of input intensity:
+The current as a function of input voltage:

 {:style="text-align:center;"}
 ![Intensidad](/assets/images/2024/Lineal_Led/Intensidad.jpg "Intensidad")

-La eficiencia en función de la intensidad de entrada:
+The efficiency as a function of input voltage:

 {:style="text-align:center;"}
 ![Eficiencia](/assets/images/2024/Lineal_Led/Eficiencia.jpg "Eficiencia")

-It is verified that the flashlight is usable from 3 V with an intensity of 1 A and an efficiency of 98% up to 4.2 V with a minimum efficiency of 70%.
+We can see that the flashlight is usable from 3 V with an intensity of 1 A and an efficiency of 98% up to 4.2 V with a minimum efficiency of 70%.

-# Beam comparison
+# Beam comparison.

 The comparison between the beam of a standard 1.5 A flashlight and a beam with the flashlight with the driver designed regulated at 2 A is as follows:

 {:style="text-align:center;"}
 ![Haces](/assets/images/2024/Lineal_Led/Haces.jpg "Haz")